 Application fee or proof of fee exemption

 In order to have your application processed, non-EU citizens must pay the application fee by the deadline (1 February if you are applying to autumn studies).
 If you have an EU citizenship or other exemption from the application fee, you must have submitted proof of this by the same deadline.
+Please note that your application will not be processed until you have either paid or provided evidence of your exemption.
+Therefore, please complete your steps as soon as possible during the application period so that you can receive any feedback on incomplete or incorrect documentation before the deadline.

 Official transcripts and certificates